TACC/Core-CMS/README.md

         </details>

+### If You Also Have a Local [`Core-Portal`](https://github.com/TACC/Core-Portal/) Instance

+Then follow just the ["CMS" section of "Locally Develop CMS Portal Docs"](https://github.com/TACC/Core-CMS/wiki/Locally-Develop-CMS---Portal---Docs#cms).

 ### (Optional) Custom Configuration

 Settings may be customized piecemeal by creating any of these files with just the settings to change: